 Surprisingly, some of those illicit refunds were then directed to the real taxpayers’ bank accounts, with criminals then posing as debt collectors and reaching out to consumers to notify them that the refunds had been sent in error.
-The victims are then requested to forward the money on.
+The victims are then asked to forward the money on.

-Since these fraudulent returns included the taxpayer’s correct information — all the way down to the right number of dependents — the IRS suspects that the scam originated in the offices of tax professionals.
+Since these fraudulent returns included the taxpayer’s correct information—all the way down to the right number of dependents—the IRS suspects that the scam originated in the offices of tax professionals.
 Many of those preparers have fallen victim to phishing scams that load malicious software onto desktops, laptops, networks, and servers, compromising valuable information.

-So what can tax preparers and payers do to stay safe this filing season?
 CMIT Solutions recommends the following strategies, all of which should be backed by the support and consultation of trusted IT and tax professionals:

 That means no filing your tax return (or even working on it and saving the progress) while connected to public Wi-Fi at coffee shops, hotel business centers, airports, or other public places.
 Make sure any site you connect with has “https” in the URL, that any connection you use is password protected, and that you manually type out links to tax preparation software rather than following links from emails.